 “Be a first rate version of yourself instead of a second rate version of someone else. -- Judy Garland

 What words of wisdom did your mother/grandmothers/aunts share with you?

 I am so very lucky that I am surrounded by strong wise women in my family and in my inner circle of friends.
 Because of them, I never wavered on who I was or what I had to offer the world.
 They have taught me to laugh often, even if it is at myself.
 They showed me the value of being patient, being kind, being myself, and being determined.
 But most of all, they taught me the importance of building up others around you instead of yourself.
 You never know who needs a kind word or some encouragement.
 Karma does exist and it will pay you back in good ways.

 Check out WilsonHCG's current opportunities here.

 Jessica Ward graduated from St. Cloud State University in St. Cloud, MN, with a bachelor’s degree in education.
-She is a sourcing specialist at WilsonHCG, and her prior experience is in career advising and management.
+She is a Talent Attraction Manager at WilsonHCG, and her prior experience is in career advising and management.
 Her experience allows her to connect with ease to candidates and help them achieve success.